julianvollmer/node-websockets/doc/socket.md

     Stability: 2 - Unstable;
-    There may be changes on the stream apis but there definetly will be changes around the internal bindings to WebSocketStream.
+    There may be changes on the stream apis but there definetly will be changes around the internal bindings to WebSocketCore.

 Access this module with `require('websockets').Socket`

 ## Class: WebSocket

-The `WebSocket` class uses `WebSocketStream` as back-end for reading and writing WebSocket frames.
+The `WebSocket` class uses `WebSocketCore` as back-end for reading and writing WebSocket frames.
 But it adds control frame managment and a high-level api to it.
 In connection with `WebSocketUpgrade.createUpgradeRequest` it can be used as a WebSocket client.